 - A full-length guide rod inhibits one-handed racking of the slide on a table edge or other surface in an emergency.

 - The venerable John Moses Browning did not design the original 1911 with a full-length guide rod.

 While all of these are technically true, most of us aren’t field stripping our pistols “in a field” or in a fox hole, and requiring a take down tool and a few extra seconds during cleaning isn’t a major inconvenience.
 In a pinch, a paperclip, pin or piece of wire can be used in place of a take down tool.
 There are many who find field stripping with a FLGR much easier since there’s no need to fight with the recoil spring or plug when reassembling.

 One-handing racking of the slide by pressing the bottom half of the muzzle against a table edge or similar may prove useful in a home or self defense scenario but, while a common refrain, I’m not sure how often this has been the difference between life and death for anyone.
 If your 1911 is for HD or SD and you can imagine a situation where your second hand may be otherwise occupied, a FLGR may not be for you.

 As for it not being a JMB original, there are a lot of things on our 1911s that weren’t in JMB’s original design.
 Tactical rails, beavertails, magwells, ramped barrels, target sights, lowered ejection ports and numerous other additions all come standard on production models today and were added post-JMB.
 The purist may shun such additions, but that’s one of the greatest things about a 1911: they can be customized, personalized and made completely unique to your needs.

-If your particular style calls for a FLGR, wear it with pride.
+If your particular style calls for a FLGR, sport it with pride.